kefuhe/ECAT/ReadMe_Install.md

 - Visit the [Anaconda website](https://www.anaconda.com/products/distribution) and download the installer for your operating system.
 - Follow the installation guide to complete the Anaconda installation.

+**Note**: If you have already installed Anaconda on your system, you can ignore the instructions above.

 #### Create and activate the `myecat` environment

 ```bash